 Well, the fire did start in your home and then spread to another, attached part of your home, right?
 However, just because your car was sitting under that attached part of your home doesn’t mean your home insurance covers the damages to the vehicle.

 Your home insurance is only built to handle the damages to the home itself.
 Actually most homeowners’ policies will say outright that they don’t cover vehicles.
 So, while your home insurance can help you cover the costs of rebuilding your home and the garage that housed your car, it most likely won’t help you cover replacing the vehicle itself.
+But it’s important to read your policy carefully to see what it says about this sort of situation.

 Will my car insurance cover my vehicle if my garage burns down?